YoussifAllam/YoussifAllam/README.md

 Machine Learning ,Deep Learning, and desktop applications developer

-* I'm Computer Science Student at Benha university Faculty of Science, Department of Computer Science
+* I'm Graduate student Computer Science at Benha university Faculty of Science, Department of Computer Science

-* and I'm Desktop application developer and Backend devoloper using Django
+* and I'm Python Developer i am Django developer and Desktop application developer

 * who's currently seeking a opportunity in any of those fields ( Ai , Data analysis )